New Avenues for $|\Delta B|$ = 2 Processes Beyond Neutron-Antineutron Oscillations: Introduction

 Beyond the neutron system, other neutral baryons may exhibit $|\Delta B| = 2$ transitions with qualitatively distinct phenomenology.
 The $\Lambda$ baryon, containing one strange quark, provides a natural laboratory to explore strangeness-violating baryon oscillations.
 The $\Lambda - \bar \Lambda$ system is theoretically analogous to $n - \bar{n}$ oscillations but probes six-quark operators of different flavour.
 Consequently, $\Lambda - \bar\Lambda$ oscillations may arise from operators that are independent of those inducing neutron--antineutron transitions, allowing for scenarios in which the two phenomena have different dynamical origins.
 The first proposals to search for such oscillations were presented in~\cite{Luk:2007LambdaOscillation,Kang:2009xt}.
 The BESIII Collaboration has subsequently performed dedicated searches in $J/\psi \to \Lambda \bar \Lambda$ and $J/\psi \to \bar \Lambda p K^-$ decays, obtaining the most stringent direct bound to date, $\delta m_\Lambda < 2.1 \times 10^{-18}\,\mathrm{GeV}$, corresponding to an oscillation time $\tau_{\Lambda-\bar \Lambda} > 1.4 \times 10^{-7}\,\mathrm{s}$~\cite{BESIII:2024gcd}.

 From the theoretical perspective, $\Lambda - \bar\Lambda$ oscillations open new directions for studying BNV processes with quarks of the second generation.
 In the Standard Model Effective Field Theory (SMEFT) framework, these arise as dimension-9 operators suppressed by powers of a high mass scale $\Lambda_{\mathrm{BNV}}$.
 UV completions of such operators often involve scalar diquarks or leptoquarks (LQs) with trilinear interactions~\cite {Arnold:2012sd,Goity:1994dq,Babu:2012vc}, which can generate $|\Delta B| = 2$ transitions without inducing $|\Delta B| = 1$ processes such as proton decay.
 The classification of the relevant operators and their renormalisation-group evolution for $n - \bar n$ oscillations was first presented in Ref.~\cite{Buchoff:2015qwa} and has recently been revisited in Ref.~\cite{ThomasArun:2025rgx}, providing a systematic foundation for analyzing $\Lambda - \bar\Lambda$ phenomenology.
-Furthermore, the embedding of these $|\Delta B| = 2$ processes within the $\mathrm{SU}(5)$ GUT framework has been thoroughly investigated in Ref.~\cite{deGouvea:2014lva}, while their possible link to the dynamical origin of the matter--antimatter asymmetry of the Universe has been explored in Refs.~\cite{Fridell:2021gag,Babu:2012vc,Herrmann:2014fha,Baldes:2011mh,Babu:2006xc,Babu:2008rq,Babu:2013yca}.
+Furthermore, the embedding of these $|\Delta B| = 2$ processes within the $\mathrm{SU}(5)$ GUT framework has been thoroughly investigated in Ref.~\cite{deGouvea:2014lva}, while their possible link to the dynamical origin of the matter--antimatter asymmetry of the Universe has been explored in Refs.~\cite{Fridell:2021gag,Babu:2012vc,Herrmann:2014fha,Baldes:2011mh,Babu:2006xc,Babu:2008rq,Babu:2013yca}, and in Ref.~\cite{Bittar:2024nrn}, where a model of baryogenesis was first connected to $\Lambda - \bar \Lambda$ oscillations.
 The complementarity of different experimental approaches to $n-\bar n$ oscillations has been recently emphasized in Ref.~\cite{Barrow:2025rhm}, motivating a unified treatment of all $|\Delta B| = 2$ phenomena within a common phenomenological framework, in line with the goals of the present work.

 In this paper, we explore the phenomenology of BNV processes with $|\Delta B| = 2$ that extend beyond the $n - \bar n$ sector.
 We develop an effective field theory framework encompassing both neutron and hyperon oscillations and identify the corresponding sets of six-quark operators, along with their scalar-mediated UV completions.
 We show that available experimental data from $n - \bar{n}$ oscillations and dinucleon decays $p \,p \to K^+ K^+$ put stringent constraints on the parameters of $\Lambda - \bar\Lambda$ oscillations, making it challenging to obtain competitive results at BESIII and LHC.